Tenants wanting to keep a pet

 Get a reference

-If the pet has been part of a renting household before, provide a reference from their previous owner/landlord.
-You will show it is well behaved and has not previously caused any problems.
+If the pet has been part of a renting household before, provide a reference from a previous owner or a landlord.
+This can help show it is well behaved and has not previously caused any problems.

 Arrange a meeting

-If you haven’t got a pet but would like to, you may put your landlord’s mind at ease by introducing them to the animal first.
+If you have chosen a particular pet, you may put your landlord’s mind at ease by introducing them to the animal first.

 Agree to train your dog